jadenorli/houston-storms/README.md

     - Development of generalizable functions to allow for reproducibility and flexibility in analyses
 2. Geospatial Analysis
-    - Manipulating spatial data with (Hijmans 2024) and (Pebesma 2018), including advanced spatial operations such as intersections, raster manipulation, and spatial weighting
+    - Manipulating spatial data with terra and sf, including advanced spatial operations such as intersections, raster manipulation, and spatial weighting (Hijmans 2024; Pebesma 2018)

-    - Creating dynamic, interactive visualizations using (Tennekes 2018) to explore and communicate geospatial data insights
+    - Creating dynamic, interactive visualizations using tmap to explore and communicate geospatial data insights (Tennekes 2018)

     - Leveraging geospatial overlays and zonal statistics to assess the relationship between socioeconomic variables and blackout